PolaricServer/Polaric-Core/README.md

 * It supports server-to-server communication (REST or Websocket).
 Authentication based on a shared secret.
 Suitable for IoT devices like e.g. Arctic tracker.
 * License is AGPL 3.0.

-Work is in progress porting Polaric-Aprsd to this framework.
+Work is in progress porting the rest of Polaric-Aprsd to this framework.
 More info will come.
 Interested?
 Stay tuned.
 Feel free to test or modify it.